CP violation in quasi-two-body $D\to VP$ decays and three-body $D$ decays mediated by vector resonances: Abstract

 \section{Abstract}

 We re-examine direct \CP violation in the quasi-two-body $D\to V\!P$ decays and study \CP asymmetries in three-body $D$ decays proceeding through intermediate vector resonances within the framework of the topological amplitude approach for tree amplitudes and the QCD factorization approach for penguin amplitudes.
-As pointed out by us in 2012, the long-distance penguin-exchange amplitude induced from final-state rescattering provides a major source of direct \CP violation in both $D^0\to K^+K^-$ and $D^0\to \pi^+\pi^-$.
-It nicely accounts for the \CP asymmetry difference between the aforementioned two modes observed by the LHCb in 2019.
-The same mechanism implies that \CP asymmetry can also occur at the per mille level in many of the $D\to V\!P$ channels.
+Using the same mechanism of incorporating long-distance penguin-exchange amplitude induced from final-state rescattering that nicely accounts for the \CP asymmetry difference between $D^0\to K^+K^-$ and $\pi^+\pi^-$ modes, we find that \CP asymmetry can also occur at the per mille level in many of the $D\to V\!P$ channels or otherwise be negligibly small.
 We point out six golden modes which have sufficiently large branching fractions and direct \CP violation of order $10^{-3}$.
-In particular, the direct \CP asymmetry difference $\Delta a_{CP}^{V\!P}$ between $D^0\to K^+K^{*-}$ and $D^0\to \pi^+\rho^-$ is predicted to be $(-1.61\pm0.33)\times 10^{-3}$, very similar to the corresponding \CP asymmetry difference observed in the $P\!P$ sector.
-In the absence of long-distance QCD-penguin exchange contributions, $\Delta a_{CP}^{V\!P}$ will be negligibly small.
-We find a positive and large \CP asymmetry of order $10^{-3}$ in $D^0\to K_S K^{*0}$, an example that the asymmetry is induced at the tree level.
-It is thus desirable to search for \CP violation also in this mode.
-We take into account the flavor-singlet QCD-penguin contributions, which were missing in our previous studies, to calculate their effects on the modes such as $D\to\pi\phi$ and $D\to \eta \phi$.
+In particular, the direct \CP asymmetry difference $\Delta a_{CP}^{V\!P}$ between $D^0\to K^+K^{*-}$ and $\pi^+\rho^-$ is predicted to be $(-1.61\pm0.33)\times 10^{-3}$, very similar to the counterpart in the $P\!P$ sector.
+Besides, we find a positive and large \CP asymmetry of order $10^{-3}$ in $D^0\to K_S K^{*0}$, an example of the asymmetry induced at the tree level.
+We take into account the flavor-singlet QCD-penguin contributions to calculate their effects on the modes such as $D\to\pi\phi$ and $D\to \eta \phi$.
 We compare our results with the other approach in detail.
 For three-body $D$ decays, we perform the Dalitz plot analysis of those decays mediated by several vector resonances with the same mass but different electric charges.
-For example, we study the \CP asymmetry distribution of $D^0\to K^+K^-\pi^0$ in the overlapped regions of $K^{*+}$ and $K^{*-}$ resonances and likewise for $D^0\to \pi^+\pi^-\pi^0$, $D^+\to K^+K_S\pi^0$ and $D_s^+\to K^0\pi^+\pi^0$.
-Local asymmetry varies in magnitude and sign from region to region and can reach the percent level in certain local regions of phase space due to interference.
+Local \CP asymmetry varies in magnitude and sign from region to region and can reach the percent level in certain local regions of phase space due to interference.